-Other related works on spatial coagulation models.
-Recently, in [?], the authors focus on gelation for the cluster coagulation model, providing criteria for gelation involving lower bounds on the coagulation kernel and the convergence of a series.
-The approach is similar to the one in [??] for non-spatial kernels, based on estimates on the generator of the process.
-It gives upper bounds on the expected gelation time of the stochastic proess.
-The bounds obtained are similar to the one from Norris [?], and therefore very different from the one in our Corollary 2.11.
-In [?], the authors extend Norris' convergence results to convergence towards the solution(s) of a generalised Flory equation, when E is a $\sigma$ -compact metric space.
-It is important to mention that, in general, the uniqueness of such solutions is quite a delicate question.
-Under relatively strong assumptions, uniqueness has been established both before and after gelation [?] in spaceless models.
-However, see [?] for a (quite involved) example of a spaceless kernel for which multiple solutions of the Smoluchowski equation are possible.
+The uniqueness of solutions to the Smoluchowski equation is quite a delicate question.
+Under relatively strong assumptions, uniqueness has been established both before and after gelation [37].
+However, see [38] for a (quite involved) example of a spaceless kernel for which multiple solutions of the Smoluchowski equation are possible.
 It is not clear whether the introduction of spatial positions for the particles influences uniqueness in a positive or in a negative way.
 Our work does not shed any light on this question, since our uniqueness assertions are only for the minimiser of the rate function.

-There are few other models of coagulation, where the coagulating particles move in Euclidean space: [??] treat the case where the particles move as independent Brownian motions in $\mathbb{R}^d$ and [?] where the Brownian motions are replaced by random walks.
-The works [??] deal with diffusive particles with very general interactions of which coagulation is only a special case.
-All these investigations proceed under assumptions that exclude gelation, whereas [??] restrict to particles moving as independent Markov chains on some finite state space in order to investigate gelation in detail.
+Let us mention that there are few other models of coagulation, where the coagulating particles move in Euclidean space: [31, 26] treat the case where the particles move as independent Brownian motions in $\mathbb{R}^d$ and [25] where the Brownian motions are replaced by random walks.
+The works [12, 48] deal with diffusive particles with very general interactions of which coagulation is only a special case.
+All these investigations proceed under assumptions that exclude gelation, whereas [43, 47] restrict to particles moving as independent Markov chains on some finite state space in order to investigate gelation in detail.

 Large deviations for jump Markov processes.
 We turn now to large deviation results.
-In particular, we would like to draw comparisons between our Corollary 2.6 and existing results of dynamical LDPs, i.e., LDPs for the path of the empirical measure of weakly interacting jump Markov processes over a compact time interval [0,T].
-Results of this type have been proved in the case that the empirical measure takes value in a finite dimensional space, starting from [?] and then, under increasingly general assumptions, see for example [??] and references therein.
+In particular, we would like to draw comparisons between our Corollary 2.6 and existing results of dynamical LDPs, i.e., LDPsx for the path of the empirical measure of weakly interacting jump Markov processes over a compact time interval [0,T].
+Results of this type have been proved in the case that the empirical measure takes value in a finite dimensional space, starting from [42] and then, under increasingly general assumptions, see for example [3, 2] and references therein.
 The classical approach follows Freidlin-Wentzell theory; it consists in a tilting argument, for which a law of large numbers for the transformed dynamics is needed.
+Alternative approaches have appeared recently (using fluxes [40], Hamilton-Jacobi equations